22nd July, 2019

-Too many teachers on stress leave to count!
-Is anyone actually able to put their finger on that statistic?
 We know that teachers are leaving the profession in droves.
-Many experienced teachers are moving to relief teaching to save their sanity a little, but taking over another’s class for a day (or more) has different stressors and challenges.
+Many experienced teachers are moving to relief teaching to save their sanity a little, but taking over another’s class for a day (or more) has different challenges.

 Kids are stressed, anxious and hating school and sadly, themselves.

 Parents are at their wit’s end trying to support their children through what sometimes resembles a warzone but in actual fact should be a safe and nurturing classroom.

 We have an outdated, hierarchical system that does not support current needs.
 Education needs to be put back into the hands of the educators; those who know what students need.
 We need bipartisan support for this.
 A child has the same rights as their parent, carer, teacher, principal, politician or anyone in fact.
 All are equal.
 All deserving the same level of respect.
 Respect isn’t earned it is everyone’s birthright.

 When we respect each other equally we allow for non-violent communication to be the foundation on which creativity blossoms, collaboration grows and empathy and understanding for another’s point of view is the norm.
 To respect others we must first respect ourselves.